Hydration is often overlooked, yet it plays a vital role in our overall health and well-being at every stage of life.

 As we age, however, staying hydrated becomes even more crucial.
 Our bodies undergo subtle changes that can make it more challenging to maintain proper fluid balance.

-Why Hydration Matters for Seniors:
+Why Hydration in later life Matters for Seniors:

 - Decreased Thirst Sensation: Our thirst mechanism can become less sensitive with age, making us less aware of our body’s need for fluids.